 The application form is the document by which standard information about each applicant is obtained.
 In addition to the standard form, a supplemental application form may be used for certain positions to gather specialized job-related information for use in the screening process.
 All applicants shall submit completed application forms, a résumé, and transcripts of the college work completed.
 Departments, in consultation with their area administrator, will determine whether to require letters of recommendation or whether to make letters of recommendation optional at the time the hiring brochure is prepared.
 Documents will be submitted into the system electronically either by the applicant or the Office of Human Resources.
-In addition, the applicant may include other pertinent materials to be used in the screening procedures.
-All application materials shall be addressed to the Office of Human Resources and will be kept on file for three years.
+In addition, the application materials shall be addressed to the Office of Human Resources and will be kept on file for three years.